IV. Some distributions had heavy tails

 The different results for low rainfall extremes in the 1990’s arose as follows:

 The lowest annual rainfall of 351 mm was not especially low, being only 301 mm below the mean.
 The low tail was heavy, however.

 Since the upper limit for the lower tail had been set at 395 mm, both the value of 351 mm (1994) and another value of 366 mm (2002) fell within the lower tail.
 In every 21-year sample that included these two years, the percentage within the low tail was 9.5%.
 When compared to the 5% in the lower tail of the fitted long-term Normal Distribution, that makes a very high ratio of 1.9.

 Note: Use of 10% tails

 The immense US Climate Extremes Index, introduced in 1996, counts the upper and lower 10% of data values as “Extremes”.
-Counting 20% of available data adds stability to the analysis at the expense of including conditions that are not far removed from the ordinary.
+Counting 20% of available data in this way adds stability to the analysis, but does so at the expense of including conditions that are not far removed from the ordinary.
 In a normal distribution, some of the values that would be counted as “Extremes” would be only 1.3 Standard Deviations away from the Mean.